PWParsons/paygate/readme.md

 ## Usage

-After you've installed the package and filled in the values in the config-file working with this package will be a breeze.
+After you've installed the package and filled in the values in the config file working with this package will be a breeze.
 All the following examples use the facade.
 Don't forget to import it at the top of your file.

 ```php
 use PayGate;